MinightDev/Autoshorts/README.md

 ## ❓ Interested in the project?
 ---
-- Contact me: onlyayoub565@gmail.com or ayoub@starsky.pro
+- Contact us: onlyayoub565@gmail.com or simarjeet@galaxyrealestate.co.uk
 ---